 Princeton – In the Eighties, during an interview, Hiller declared that in 1941 he went to Princeton after reading a presentation brochure of educational offer; underlining as his choice were not rational but random.
 By this event, we could say that the randomness, in Hiller’s life, had a very important role.
 Subsequently we’ll understand why.
 Now, we say only that Princeton was a very important choice for the next musical studies.

 Roger Sessions and Milton Babbitt – The significance of Princeton can be understood only underlining the presence of musical personalities as Roger Sessions and one of his most famous pupils, Milton Babbitt.
 At this time, Hiller began a life step continually divided between music and chemistry.
-Togheter with Roger Sessions, during 3-years period 1942/1945, Hiller studied composition, analysis and listening.
+Togheter with Roger Sessions, during 3-years period 1942/1945, Hiller studied music composition, analysis and listening.
 But already in 1941 he began to study oboe, with Joseph Marx, and afterwards clarinet and saxophone.
 In 1941 and 1942 Milton Babbit, however, was his teacher for counterpoint and composition.

 Roger Sessions goes away – The musical training of Lejaren Hiller proceeded so well that could not last much longer.
 In fact, in 1945, Sessions moved to Berkley, at the University of California; a choice that confused Hiller, altough Rogers Sessions had highlighted the importance of new personalities with whom confront.
 Moreover, Paolo believed that Hiller had good music qualities, for this he had to continuing his study and Sessions wanted to present his student to teachers as Darius Milhaud or Ernst Křenek, and he did the name of Arnold Schoenberg.